vlntnbb/Shokz-audio-book-buddy/README.md

 ## Notes
 - For correct operation, `ffmpeg` must be installed and available in PATH.
 - For TTS on Mac, the system voice Yuri (command `say`) is used; on Windows/Linux, the `pyttsx3` library is used (installed automatically with dependencies in venv).
+- The program shows detailed progress at all stages: file scanning, duration analysis (only when using TTS), processing of each file.
+- Duration analysis is performed only when the TTS progress option is enabled, which speeds up startup in normal mode.
 - All main splitting and processing logic is in `split_mp3.py`, which is used by the GUI as well.
 - All CLI parameters can also be viewed via `python split_mp3.py -h`.